What's the best Instant Pot to buy for you and your family?

 Which Size Instant Pot Is Best For You?

-Ok, here is where it gets more tricky.
-It's not as cut-and-dry as the model choices.
+Ok, this part is not as cut-and-dry as the model choices.
 You'll have to follow some gut instincts. 🙂

 I went around and around for many months before buying my second Instant Pot, simply because I didn't know whether to get another 6-quart or to get a larger 8-quart.